+As the visa process can be difficult for some countries, so our travel experts walk you through the process so that you can focus on planning your adventures.
 In most cases, you only get one working holiday visa for each country in your lifetime, so make sure you can make the most of this opportunity before you apply.

 If you are thinking that you would rather go backpacking and skip the work part, think again.
 In addition to helping to pay for your trip, you can gain relevant work experience that will impress future employers when you return to Canada.
 If you are a business student, gaining events, promotion, sales or customer service experience while abroad provide very beneficial skills to start your career with.
 If you are an arts, humanities or communications student, you could kick off your career gaining experience tutoring English or developing social media promotion campaigns and brochures for tour companies.
 Someone from a technical background like engineering or sciences will benefit from the soft skills gained while working abroad.
 Working in a new country can also propel a career in hospitality.
 The opportunity to learn skills in new cuisines, customs, and foreign languages will help you land a job with an international company upon your return to Canada.

 Don’t underestimate how impressive it is for a young person to move across the world and work in a job where you have to quickly adapt to a new work culture, customs and possibly a new language.
 In today’s globalized world, it is more important than ever to have international experience.